websanco/liferay-learn/docs/dxp/7.x/en/liferay-internals/fundamentals/understanding-module-projects.md

 The bundle name, symbolic name, and version are all set similarly to the API.

 Finally, there's no `Export-Package` declaration.
-A client (which is the third module you'll create) just wants to use the API: it doesn't care how its implementation works as long as the API returns what it's supposed to return.
-The client, then, only needs to declare a dependency on the API; the service registry injects the appropriate implementation at runtime.
+A client (which is the third module you'll create) asks for the API: it doesn't care how its implementation works as long as the API returns what it's supposed to return.
+The service registry injects the appropriate implementation at runtime.

 All that's left, then, is the class that provides the implementation: